syedfquadri/Awesome-Quantum-Computing-and-Information/README.md

         <li><a href="https://quantarei.wordpress.com/">QuantaRei</a>: Blog by the researchers of <a href="https://quantingham.wordpress.com/">Quantum Correlation Group</a> at <a href="http://www.nottingham.ac.uk/">University of Nottingham</a>.</li>
         <li><a href="http://dabacon.org/pontiff/">The Quantum Pontiff</a>: Blog about the wondrous quantum world in which we live. </li>
         <li><a href="https://uwaterloo.ca/institute-for-quantum-computing/blog/post/welcome-our-new-blog">Blog</a> by the <a href="https://uwaterloo.ca/institute-for-quantum-computing/">Institute for Quantum Computing</a> at <a href="https://uwaterloo.ca/">University of Waterloo</a>.</li>
+        <li>A <a href="https://terrytao.wordpress.com/">Blog</a> by Terence Tao, on his research and expository papers, discussion of open problems, and other maths-related topics.</li>
+        <li>A <a href="https://quantum-journal.org/blog#">Blog</a> by the open-journal, <a href="https://quantum-journal.org">Quantum</a>: "Quantum is an open-access peer-reviewed journal for quantum science and related fields".</li>
     </ul>
 </details>